Ex-governor to lead push Sands’ push for casino in NYC

 ALBANY, N.Y.
 (AP) — Former New York Gov. David Paterson is joining Las Vegas Sands to lead the casino and resort developer’s push for a casino in New York City.

-Voters have already authorized up to three casinos for the nation’s largest city, but state law currently says they can’t be approved until 2023 at the earliest.
+Voters have already authorized up to three casinos for the nation’s largest city, but under state law they can’t be approved until 2023 at the earliest.

-Paterson, who is joining Sands as a senior vice president, said that there’s no reason to wait, and that lawmakers should lift the moratorium next year.
+Paterson, who is joining Sands as a senior vice president, said that there’s no reason to wait, and lawmakers should lift the moratorium next year.

 “Is it going to happen in 2023 or 2020?
 Why not start three years earlier?” he said.
 “This is really a tremendous opportunity to create jobs in New York.”